Generalized symmetry enriched criticality in (3+1)d: Other gauge groups

 \section{Other gauge groups}

 In Section~\ref{sec: adjoint PSU(N)}, we discuss a transition between SETs with different topological orders for $PSU(N)$ adjoint QCD.
-However, an analogue of this topological transition can occur for adjoint QCD with other gauge groups.
+An analogue of this topological transition can occur for adjoint QCD with other gauge groups.
 Consider a gauge field with a gauge group $G_g$ coupled to $N_f$ odd flavors of Majorana fermions in the adjoint representation.
 As in Section~\ref{sec: adjoint PSU(N)}, we impose an $SO(N_f)$ flavor symmetry and time-reversal symmetry, and we take $N_f$ large enough so that the transition is continuous.
-Below, $k$ will always be a nonnegative integer, and we regularize the theory so that the phase with positive fermion mass $m$ is the pure gauge theory with $\theta=0$.
+In the discussion below, $k$ will always be a nonnegative integer, and we regularize the theory so that the phase with positive fermion mass $m$ is the pure gauge theory with $\theta=0$.
 The full magnetic one-form symmetry will be spontaneously broken in this phase.
+To determine the nature of the $m<0$ phase, we use the relationship between the traditional $G_g$ theta term and discrete theta terms for various gauge groups as given in Refs.~\cite{Aharony2013,Cordova2020b}.